maintenance

 Barista Express / Pro:

-- Hold for 3-5 seconds until lights flash
+3. Keep holding for 3-5 seconds until the lights start flashing

 Bambino / Bambino Plus: